West Java: Demographics

 The population of West Java was 43,053,732 at the 2010 Census and 48,274,162 at the 2020 Census, making it the most populous province of Indonesia, home to 18% of the national total on 1.8% of the country's land.
-The mid-2024 official estimate was 50,345,189 (comprising 25,492,197 males and 24,852,992 females).
-Aside from the special district of Jakarta, it is the most densely populated province in the country with an average of 1,359 people per km^{2} (mid 2024 estimate).
-The average annual population growth rate recorded in the ten years to 2010 was 1.9%, but the growth has since slowed and was just 1.1% between 2020 and 2024.
+The mid-2025 official estimate was 50,759,003 (comprising 25,682,117 males and 25,076,886 females).
+Aside from the special district of Jakarta, it is the most densely populated province in the country with an average of 1,370 people per km^{2} (mid 2025 estimate).
+The average annual population growth rate recorded in the ten years to 2010 was 1.9%, but the growth has since slowed and was just 1.06% between 2020 and 2025.

 Data from the 2000 Indonesian census recorded that most of the areas of 22 regencies and cities in West Java in 2000, the majority of the population came from the Sundanese ethnic group, except in Cirebon, Indramayu, Bekasi, and Depok.
-Cirebon and Indramayu are predominantly Cirebonese.
+Cirebon and Indramayu are predominantly Cirebonese with sub-ethnic of Javanese.
 While Depok and Bekasi, the majority of the population are Betawi.
 Other tribes from outside Java and other tribes are mostly Bataks, Minangkabau, and Chinese.
 Generally spread across Bekasi, Depok, Bandung, and Bogor.

 Ethnic and linguistic composition

-West Java is the native homeland of Sundanese people which forms the largest ethnic group in West Java.
+West Java is the native homeland of the Sundanese people which forms the largest ethnic group in West Java.
 Since Jakarta and the surrounding area, including West Java, is the business and political centre of Indonesia, the province has attracted various people from other parts of Indonesia.
-The biggest minority is Javanese who migrated to the province centuries ago.
+The biggest minority are the Javanese, who migrated to the province centuries ago.
 Other Native Indonesian ethnic groups such as Minangkabau, Batak, Malay, Madurese, Balinese, Ambonese, and many other Indonesians who migrated to and settled in West Java cities can also be easily found.
 The urban areas also have a significant population of Chinese Indonesians.

 In addition to Indonesian, the official national language, the other widely spoken language in the province is Sundanese.
 In some areas near the southern borders with Central Java, Javanese is also spoken, especially Banyumasan Javanese, then also the Betawi language which is dominant in the cities of Bekasi, Depok, and half in the western and northern parts of Bekasi Regency, and the northern part of Bogor Regency.
 The main language spoken in Cirebon and nearby areas (Majalengka, Indramayu, Sumber) is Cirebonese, a dialect of Javanese with Sundanese influence.

 Religion

 As of 2022, Islam is the largest religion in West Java, being practiced by 97.34% of the population.
-Minority religions are Christianity with 2,39% (Protestantism 1.78% and Roman Catholic 0.61%), Buddhism 0.2%, Hinduism 0.035%, Confucianism 0.025% and Folk religion 0.01% of the population.
+Minority religions are Christianity with 2.39% (Protestantism 1.78% and Roman Catholic 0.61%), Buddhism 0.2%, Hinduism 0.035%, Confucianism 0.025% and Folk religion 0.01% of the population.